david-dorf/ExportURDF/Fusion360/README.md

 1. Write unit tests for the script to ensure code quality and maintainability.
 2. Test the script with various Fusion360 models to identify and fix any issues.
    Edge cases like closed chains may not be handled correctly yet.
-3. Add additional features such as materials, rigid groups, and SDF tools integration.
+3. Add additional features such as materials, rigid groups, and more joint types.

 ## Dependencies
 The script requires the following dependencies: